bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   It is currently used by FIGURE to decide if this is a "wrapfig" that is pushed to the "left" or "right".

++ var:x/1 y/2

+  This one is used to initialize each given variable to a initial values.